-Teachers will schedule all absences using the District-designated reporting system.
-These absences should be posted no later than 6:00 a.m. on the morning of the absence.
-In an reported after 7:00 a.m. may result in loss of a day's pay.
+Teachers will schedule all absences using the District designated reporting system.
+These absences should be created and posted no later than 6:00 a.m. on the morning of the absence.
+In an emergency, the time for notification may be extended.
+If an emergency exists, the teacher will contact their building administrator and secretary after 6:00 a.m.
+Any absence reported after 7:00 a.m. may result in loss of a day's pay.